bradbell/cppad_py/sphinx/test_out/begin_cmd.rst

 Parent Section
 **************
 There can be at most one begin parent command in an input file.
-In this case there must be other sections in the file and they are children of the parent section.
+In this case it must be the first begin command in the file and there must be other sections in the file.
+The other sections are children of the parent section.
 The parent section is a child
 of the section that included this file using a :ref:`child command<child_cmd>`.

-If there is no parent command in an input file, all the sections in the file are children of the section that included this file using a :ref:`child command<child_cmd>`.
+If there is no begin parent command in an input file, all the sections in the file are children of the section that included this file using a :ref:`child command<child_cmd>`.